-Cycling jackets built specifically for road riding are designed to not only beat back the rain and adverse weather conditions, but also tailored to closely fit around the rider’s torso so as not to act like a wind sail.
+The best cycling jackets for road riding not only beat back the rain and adverse weather conditions but also fit closely around the rider’s torso to prevent catching wind like a boat sail.

-With an overwhelming number of options, buyers should consider comfort, durability, performance and price.
+With an overwhelming number of options in this category, buyers should consider comfort, durability, performance, and price.
 Walk through these steps, then read our jacket reviews that compare specific models side-by-side to choose the best product for you.
 Options for hoods, drawstrings, pockets, fabric type, hemlines, etc. vary, so getting to know your personal preference is helpful as you dig into your search.

-Waterproof mountain bike jackets (hard shells) are designed to keep you bone dry during rainy weather and protect against wind, but they usually do not provide insulation against the cold.
+Traditional waterproof hard shell jackets are designed to keep you bone dry during rainy weather and protect against wind, but they usually do not provide insulation against the cold.
 It is a layering jacket to be worn in conditions where harder rain or snow is likely.
 Gains in shielding against rain often come at a loss in breathability and the ability to easily stow when not needed.
 Hard shell jackets contain a membrane sandwiched between layers, which contains tiny pores.
 These pores let heat escape from the inside, but are too small to let in big drops from outside the jacket.
-They will often come equipped with vents under the arms and around the neck line, which offer relief as body temperature varies.
+They will often come equipped with vents under the arms and around the neckline, which offer relief as body temperature varies.
 There are dozens of brands and models which will tout waterproof credentials, but to truly stay dry in a steady rain, one needs to invest some money.
 Shy away from too-good-to-be-true bargains.

 Windproof jackets are lighter than hard shells, built to resist water and are highly breathable.
 Ideal for chilly mornings before the sun comes up, light showers or unpredictable conditions, these jackets come equipped with the highest quality in breathability features while also protecting against wind and should stow easily in a jersey pocket.

-It is best to only buy jackets with taped seams, which means the holes made by the sewing maching are taped over.
-High quality jackets will be “fully taped” where all the seams are protected.
+It is best to only buy jackets with taped seams, which means the holes made by the sewing machine are taped over.
+High-quality jackets will be “fully taped” where all the seams are protected.
 Lower quality jackets are “critically taped” where only the shoulder and back seams are protected.

 The best jackets will have vents under the arms, in the chest or around the neck, allowing air to flow more freely than the membrane can offer alone.
 Letting natural air in will enable moisture to more quickly escape or evaporate, which will keep you dry.